 James Corbett has lived in Syracuse and Onondaga County almost all his life, currently residing in Camillus.
 From 1969 to 1974 he worked for Allied Chemical in Solvay.
 In 1974 Jim was accepted into Electricians Local 43 apprenticeship and graduated in 1978.
-He has been employed through the IBEW from 1974 to present, and has served as their Referral Agent since 1999.
-Additionally he also has held an elected position on their Executive Board from 1983 to present.
+He was employed through the IBEW from 1974 to his retirement in 2013, serving as their Referral Agent from 1999 until he retired.
+Additionally he also held an elected position on their Executive Board from 1983 to 2013.
 During that time Jim was elected as a Councilman for the Town of Geddes in 1989 and then to the Onondaga County Legislature in 1995, retiring December 2011.
 Jim sat on and chaired many committees, including Chair of Environmental Protection and Vice-chair of Ways & Means.
-Jim is a member of numerous organizations, serving on the Board of Directors of the Solvay-Geddes Community Youth Center and as recording secretary for the NYS-DEC Region 7 Fish & Wildlife Management Board.
+Jim is a member of numerous organizations, serving on the Board of Directors of the Solvay-Geddes Community Youth Center, Recording Secretary for the NYS-DEC Region 7 Fish & Wildlife Management Board and Recording Secretary IBEW Local 43 Retiree Club.